marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq workflow.md

 13. Choose the quality control template.

+14. Edit the information in the files `_header.Rmd` and `_footer.Rmd` with experiment-specific information.

-14. Install `bcbioSingleCell` and load the library:
+15. Install `bcbioSingleCell` and load the library:

 	```r
 	# devtools::install_github("hbc/bcbioSingleCell", ref = "develop", dep = FALSE)